Property TaxUK Regions2025 Rates

 What counts as a first-time buyer?

-For stamp duty purposes, you're a first-time buyer if you've never owned a residential property anywhere in the world.
+For stamp duty purposes, you're a first-time buyer if you've never owned a residential property anywhere in the world and you're purchasing as an individual (not a company or trust).
 If buying jointly, all buyers must be first-time buyers.
-The relief has monetary limits: £625,000 in England/NI, £600,000 in Scotland (with age restrictions), and £400,000 in Wales.
+The relief has monetary limits: from April 1, 2025, £500,000 in England/NI (previously £625,000), £600,000 in Scotland (with age restrictions), and £400,000 in Wales.

 Does stamp duty apply to inherited property?